We like to imagine entrepreneurs and business owners as capable people. After all, they’re smart enough to start and run their own businesses.

 Our celebration of small business owners creates an idealized version of these folks in our heads, but more often than not, reality strikes us in the face, and we wonder how they even function, much less own and operate an entire business.

-Nowhere is the incompetency of modern business owners more apparent than in their common refrain: “No one wants to work anymore.”
+Nowhere is the incompetence of modern business owners more apparent than in their common refrain: “No one wants to work anymore.”

-These employers will shout into the void about how they can’t find good help, how people don’t want to work, and how the modern anti-work culture is destroying their livelihood while refusing to examine the most common reason people refuse their jobs: themselves.
+These employers will shout into the void about how they can’t find good help because people don’t want to work, and how the modern anti-work culture is destroying their livelihood, while refusing to examine the most common reason people refuse their jobs: themselves.

 Pay is a Massive Problem

-However, that’s not the only problem, and many managers refuse to admit that their toxic attitudes about work contribute to their lack of labor.
+However, pay isn’t the only problem, and many managers refuse to admit that their toxic attitudes about work contribute to their lack of labor.

 No Work is Better Than Part-Time Work?